Livingston is a small coastal town like no other in Guatemala.

 If you’re visiting Livingston soon, you’ve come to the right place.
-After reading this guide, you’ll know which area to stay in, where to find the best restaurants and how to get around this uniquely Caribbean town in Guatemala.
+After reading this guide, you’ll know which area to stay in, where to find the best restaurants, how to get around and what to do in this uniquely Caribbean town in Guatemala.

 Why is Livingston different from the rest of Guatemala?

 Livingston, first inhabited in the 19th century, is home to the Afro-Caribbean Garifuna people.

 Originally from West Africa, they arrived on the Caribbean island of St. Vincent as part of the slave trade.
 Over time, they’ve searched for better opportunities in countries throughout Central America, like Guatemala, and in the United States.

 Their vibrant culture full of music, dance and spirituality brings Livingston to life and sets it apart from the rest of Guatemala.

 Garifuna food brings your taste buds to life, combining exciting flavours from both Central America and Africa.

 Is Livingston worth visiting?